mezzio/mezzio-swoole/docs/book/v3/async-tasks.md

 However, instead of queueing the task via the Swoole HTTP server, we will queue it via a PSR-14 event dispatcher.
 To make that possible, we will add a delegator factory for our listener that will do the work of queueing the task for us.

-This example will make the assumption that you are using the same PSR-14 event dispatcher with both the `SwooleRequestHandlerRunner` service and the rest of your application, and will re-purpose the `Mezzio\Swoole\Event\SwooleListenerProvider` to also handle listeners for our `Example\SomeDeferrableEvent`.
+This example will make the assumption that you are using the same PSR-14 event dispatcher with both the `SwooleRequestHandlerRunner` and the rest of your application, and will re-purpose the `Mezzio\Swoole\Event\SwooleListenerProvider` to also handle listeners for our `Example\SomeDeferrableEvent`.

 First, we will define a handler that triggers this event: